Blog

 Over the last ten years, cybercriminals have progressed in their technical knowledge and expertise.
-The ability to readily re-invent themselves as well as rapidly create new kinds of malicious attacks with dedicated preparation and agility gives them an even greater capacity for destruction.
-According to the Verizon Data Breach Investigations Report 2022, ransomware attacks rose dramatically, accounting for nearly 25 percent of all significant breaches.
-A report by Sophos revealed ransomware affected 66 percent of organizations in 2021—a 78 percent spike compared to 2020.
-Organizations must remain ever vigilant against the growing danger of ransomware and its insidious Ransomware as a Service (RaaS) business model.
+The ability to readily re-invent themselves and rapidly create new malicious attacks with dedicated preparation and agility gives them an even greater capacity for destruction.
+According to the Verizon Data Breach Investigations Report 2022, ransomware attacks rose dramatically, accounting for nearly 25% of all significant breaches.

-A ransomware negotiator is a service or individual helping organizations negotiate with ransomware attackers to release encrypted data securely.
-Ransomware negotiators come into the picture when there is no data backup.
-They may also be summoned when the security response team fails to implement the ransomware decryptors.
 The goal of a negotiator is to help the victim organization restore access to their data without fully paying the ransom amount.
 Ransom negotiators are employed by IT forensics investigation companies or can work independently as freelance researchers.
 They are also responsible for collecting cyber threat intelligence and analyzing various factors associated with a ransomware attack.

 Ransomware negotiators do a massive analysis of ransomware taxonomy and how they are related to different ransomware gangs.
 Based on their study and research, ransomware negotiators categorize ransomware attack groups into four buckets.